gmsong06/icssociety.com/content/docs/application.md

 ## Nondiscrimination

-ICSS is dedicated to serving all people on an equal and nondiscriminatory basis
+ICSS is dedicated to serving all people on an equal and nondiscriminatory basis.